 If you’re still learning how to play Texas Hold’em, understanding some basic statistics and probabilities will help.
 Sure, it won’t exactly be enough to induct you directly into the Poker Hall of Fame.
 But it will certainly give you an edge over other beginners.

-How about the odds of ending up just a high card hand on the river?
+How about the odds of ending up with just a high card hand on the river?
 These are significantly lower, at +474.
 And, since any other combination beats a high card, your opponent’s odds of having a better hand are obviously -474.

 How To Play High Card Hands in Poker